 Through analysis of case studies, guided practice, field work, and other methods, students learn to use tools, data and systematic methods to identify and assess current or future problems and their causes, and help decision makers target critical problems with feasible solutions.
 Students will conduct an authentic project.

-- Rapid e-Learning Development
+- e-Learning Authoring and Development

 - Mentoring Systems in Organizations